 •Specialist regenerative medicine laboratories are being developed on campus

-Plymouth Marjon University was established in 1838 as England’s first teacher-training college.
-It was developed with a social reform agenda and a mission designed to tackle inequality and develop opportunity through education.
-Remaining true to its origin and values base, the University continues to undertake critical education research that seeks to inform debate, address policy development and improve practice in relation to educational inequality.
+Our founding mission was to tackle inequality and develop opportunity through education.
+Remaining true to our origin and values base, the University continues to undertake critical educational research that is sector leading, informs debate, addresses policy development and improves practice in relation to educational inequality.
+We work closely with the Department for Education and wider government agencies to influence educational policy at a national level and provide solutions for educational challenges.

 Our research facilities in this area include: